elijahra/Coral-Classification-WatsonX-Challenge/README.md

 Our solution contains 2 parts: an image classification ML model followed by an automated report generation process using Watsonx.

 # Part 1: Image Classification
-Using OpenCV, Reef Renewal's photos will be used to label coral area cover, coral species and coral health.
-Then, this data will be used to train a model in Scikit-learn.
-The model will then be able to analyze and predict the health of the reef.
+Using OpenCV, Reef Renewal's photos will be used to label coral species, specifically Staghorn and Elkhorn corals.
+Then, this data will be used to train a model in [TBD].
+The model will then be able to analyze how much coral of each species was outplanted and potentially predict the health of the reef.

 # Part 2: Report Generation
 From the data analysis phase done by the model, the results will be used to generate a report used to get grants from the government.
 Using Watsonx (fill in more details), a sample report will be automatically generated using the results of the previous model.